wangdepin/Application_Materials_For_PhD/PersonalStatement_KaikaiZhao.md

 ## Introduction and Education Background

-As an applicant to the doctoral program in Computer Science.
-I am very glad to have an opportunity of introducing my research interests and experiences to you.
+As an applicant to the doctoral program in Computer Science, I am very glad to have an opportunity of introducing my research interests and experiences to you.

-At present, I am a joint civilian postgraduate student in Department of Computer Science, National University of Defense Technology & Naval Aeronautical University.
+At present, I am a joint civilian PhD candidate in Department of Computer Science, National University of Defense Technology & Naval Aeronautical University.
 I have taken some machine learning related courses during the past year in NUDT.
 Prior to NUDT,  throughout four years' undergraduate life, I have completed some fundamental courses related to mathematics, physics, programming and information theory.

 ## Research Interests and Specific Goals